We use cookies to collect anonymous data to help us improve your site browsing experience.

 About the court

-Parliament House is a complex of several buildings housing the Supreme Courts which, in 2012, will come to the end of a thirteen year programme of refurbishment.
+Parliament House is a complex of several buildings housing the Supreme Courts which, in 2012, came to the end of a thirteen year programme of refurbishment.
 Recent reforms to civil and criminal procedures have encouraged judges to take a pro active role in the disposal of business.

 Closely linked to the work of the Supreme Courts and the building itself are the Faculty of Advocates and the libraries of the Writers to the Signet and the Society of Solicitors in the Supreme Courts.